Vital Records Online

 Processing time

-How Long Does It Take to Process and Receive a Death Certificate in Maryland?
+How Long Does It Take to Process and Receive a Death Certificate in New Hampshire?

 The processing time currently ranges from 3 to 5 weeks, depending on the type of request submitted.
 To prevent delays, we recommend using VRO's user-friendly online services, which help reduce the chances of incomplete applications and errors.
 Additionally, several expedited shipping options are available..